owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration.rst

 1. First, you must enable the encrypton app, and then select an encryption type.
 Go to the **Apps** section of your Admin page, click on **Show disabled Apps** and enable **Default encryption module**.

-2. After that go to the encryption section of your Admin page, and ckeck the checkbox "Enable server-side encryption".
+2. After that go to the encryption section of your Admin page, and check the checkbox "Enable server-side encryption".

 3. Then select an encryption Type.
-Masterkey and User-key are your option.
+Masterkey and User-key are the options.
 Masterkey is recommended.

 4. Now you **must** log out and then log back in to initialize your encryption keys.